mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 It's usually a good idea to resist the temptation to resolve those duplicates and find and _agree_ on a single wording choice.
 Different wording may refer to different perspectives on the same event, hinting that this might be relevant in more than one Bounded Context, or that the two or more events aren't exactly the same thing.

 Getting back to our conference scenario, we might expect to have a few domain events referring more or less to the same thing, with different wording.
-Something like `Schedule Ready`, `Schedule Completed`, `Schedule Published` and so on.
+Something like: `Schedule Ready`, `Schedule Completed`, `Schedule Published` and so on.

 This discordance is already telling us something: this event (assuming or pretending there's only one event here) is probably relevant for different actors in the business flow.